section-engineering-education/engineering-education/content/articles/multi-output-classification-with-machine-learning/index.md

 For further reading on CountVectorizer and how they convert raw text into vectors of numbers, click [here](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c)

 **train_test_split**
-This is the Python package that is used for dataset splitting.
+It is the Python package that is used for dataset splitting.
 In machine learning, it's essential to split a dataset into two sets.
 One set is to be used for training and another one for testing.

 **accuracy_score**
-This is used to calculate the accuracy score of the model after training.
+It is used to calculate the accuracy score of the model after training.

 **MultiOutputClassifier**
 Since we are dealing with a multi-output classification problem, we need a more specific algorithm.